-(Upcoming) Russia and the changing ideas industry: Addressing the decline of reginal expertise in academia and the policy world with Daniel Drezner, Alexandra Vacroux, Alexander Cooley and Joshua Tucker, November 30, 2017.
+Russia and the Changing Ideas Industry: Addressing the Decline of Regional Expertise in Academia and the Policy World with Daniel Drezner, Stephen Sestanovich, Alexandra Vacroux, Alexander Cooley and Joshua Tucker, November 30, 2017.

 Russia, the U.S. and the World: A Next Generation Policy Conference, March 31, 2017